groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2022/groupdocs.viewer-for-.net-22.11-release-notes.md

 **1. Added support for converting all Excel worksheets to one HTML file**

 By default, Excel spreadsheets are converted by page breaks.
-Find out more info in [Split a worksheet into pages](/viewer/net/split-worksheet-into-pages/) article.
-Starting from v22.11 all worksheets can be converted to one HTML file by setting [HtmlViewOptions.RenderToSinglePage](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/rendertosinglepage/) property to `true`.
+See the following topic for more information: [Split a worksheet into pages](/viewer/net/split-worksheet-into-pages/).
+With v22.11, you can convert all worksheets to one HTML file by setting the [HtmlViewOptions.RenderToSinglePage](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/rendertosinglepage/) property to `true`.

 {{< tabs "example5">}}
 {{< tab "C#" >}}